{ } JSON Validator

 • Array: [1, 2, 3]

-Note: JSON does not support undefined, functions, or Date objects directly.
+Note: JSON does not support undefined, functions, Date objects, or comments.

 How do I format/beautify JSON?